 This training course is delivered to ensure you have the knowledge and the skills necessary to conduct all operations using a slewing mobile crane over 100 tonnes for licensing purposes.

-A person carrying out work in the operation of a slewing mobile crane with the capacity exceeding 100 tonnes is required to hold a C0 class High Risk Work Licence (HRWL), issued by Workplace Health and Safety.
+A person carrying out work in the operation of a slewing mobile crane with the capacity exceeding 100 tonnes is required to hold a C0 class High-Risk Work Licence (HRWL), issued by Workplace Health and Safety.

 To operate a slewing crane up to 100 tonnes the operator must be able to conduct the following operations but not limited to;

-- Verify calculated weight of load
+- Verify the calculated weight of the load

-- Receiving and interpreting workplace instructions, safety information and emergency procedures
+- Receiving and interpreting workplace instructions, safety information, and emergency procedures

 - Capacity to lift and move loads to the safe working rated capacity whilst applying appropriate crane movements